AaltoSciComp/python-for-scicomp/content/libraries.rst

 You aren't expected to particularly remember any of these right now, but searching for these repositories is a starting point of a lot of future work.

+The "core" packages `could be considered
+<https://www.scipy.org/about.html>`__.
+Many other packages build on
+these, and others that try to do similar things often try to conform to their interfaces (especially numpy):

+* Python
+* Numpy - arrays, everything builds on this
+* Scipy - scientific functions (not necessarily a lot builds on this)
+* matplotlib - plotting, many other plotting tools build on this
+* pandas - data structures
+* IPython / Jupyter: interactive work